pathouse/generation_cacheable/README.md

 #### Cache Implementations Shouldn't Think About Rails Associations

 In a fetch operation, the cache is read, the value is found, or a block is executed to find that value and then it's written to the cache.
 That's it.
-Caching should neither know nor car where that value is coming from and what its relation is to the model executing the fetch request.
+Caching should neither know nor care where that value is coming from and what its relation is to the model executing the fetch request.
 In a similar vein, when a model goes to expire its cache, it should do only that and not have to worry about expiring its associations.

 So association caches work something like this: